History of Darjeeling Himalayan Railway

 On March 4, 1881, the Viceroy of India Lord Lytton formally inaugurated the Darjeeling Himalayan Railway by riding the first leg of the journey from Siliguri to Tindharia.
 He was accompanied by his wife Lady Lytton who was known to wear highly fashionable hats.

-The main man behind implementation of such a novel railway was Franklin Prestage, the agent of Eastern Bengal Railways who moved the proposal to the government.
-If you ever visit the cathedral at the Loreto Convent School of Darjeeling, you will see a plaque that has inscription memorializing him as the "Founder of Darjeeling Himalayan Railway Company..".
+If you ever visit the cathedral at the Loreto Convent School of Darjeeling, you will see a plaque that has inscription memorializing him as the "Founder of Darjeeling Himalayan Railway Company.".
 This plaque was laid by his widow and children when he died on 18th October 1897 near Simla.

-The engineering marvel behind DHR Toy Train
+The Engineering Marvel behind DHR

 One of the major problems was the steep gradients at several places which the trains could not simply negotiate.
 A great engineering feat was to create a Double Loop at Chunbhatti and a Single Loop at 'Agony Point' to gain height at ease.
-The same design was later extended to create the famous Batasia Loop shortly after Ghum to negotiate a steep descent.

 Picture of Agony Point taken at DHR Museum, Kurseong